-This graph shows the rate of giving of U.S. households to organizations for international aid in 2010 by education level of the head of household.
+This graph shows the rate of giving of U.S. households to organizations for international aid in 2012 by education level of the head of household.

-- Households headed by an individual with a higher level of education gave at higher rates to organizations for international aid. - The giving rate to organizations for international aid of households headed by an individual with some college education was 3.8 percentage points higher than that of households headed by an individual with a high school education or less. - The giving rate to organizations for international aid of households headed by an individual with at least some graduate coursework was 4.2 percentage points higher than that of households headed by an individual with a bachelor's degree. - Overall, 8.7 percent of responding households contributed to organizations for international aid in 2010.
+- Households headed by an individual with a higher level of education gave at higher rates to organizations for international aid. - The giving rate to organizations for international aid of households headed by an individual with some college education was 1.7 percentage points higher than that of households headed by an individual with a high school education or less. - The giving rate to organizations for international aid of households headed by an individual with at least some graduate coursework was only 0.1 percentage points higher than that of households headed by an individual with a bachelor's degree. - Overall, 6.8 percent of responding households contributed to organizations for international aid in 2012.